metio/terraform-provider-k8s/docs/data-sources/autoscaling_karmada_io_federated_hpa_v1alpha1_manifest.md

 Required:

-- `max_replicas` (Number) MaxReplicas is the upper limit for the number of replicas to which theautoscaler can scale up.It cannot be less that minReplicas.
+- `max_replicas` (Number) MaxReplicas is the upper limit for the number of replicas to which the autoscaler can scale up.
+It cannot be less that minReplicas.
-- `scale_target_ref` (Attributes) ScaleTargetRef points to the target resource to scale, and is used tothe pods for which metrics should be collected, as well as to actuallychange the replica count. (see [below for nested schema](#nestedatt--spec--scale_target_ref))
+- `scale_target_ref` (Attributes) ScaleTargetRef points to the target resource to scale, and is used to the pods for which metrics should be collected, as well as to actually change the replica count. (see [below for nested schema](#nestedatt--spec--scale_target_ref))

 Optional:

-- `behavior` (Attributes) Behavior configures the scaling behavior of the targetin both Up and Down directions (scaleUp and scaleDown fields respectively).If not set, the default HPAScalingRules for scale up and scale down are used. (see [below for nested schema](#nestedatt--spec--behavior))
+- `behavior` (Attributes) Behavior configures the scaling behavior of the target in both Up and Down directions (scaleUp and scaleDown fields respectively).
+If not set, the default HPAScalingRules for scale up and scale down are used. (see [below for nested schema](#nestedatt--spec--behavior))
-- `metrics` (Attributes List) Metrics contains the specifications for which to use to calculate thedesired replica count (the maximum replica count across all metrics willbe used).
-The desired replica count is calculated multiplying theratio between the target value and the current value by the currentnumber of pods.
-Ergo, metrics used must decrease as the pod count isincreased, and vice-versa.
-See the individual metric source types formore information about how each type of metric must respond.If not set, the default metric will be set to 80% average CPU utilization. (see [below for nested schema](#nestedatt--spec--metrics))
+- `metrics` (Attributes List) Metrics contains the specifications for which to use to calculate the desired replica count (the maximum replica count across all metrics will be used).
+The desired replica count is calculated multiplying the ratio between the target value and the current value by the current number of pods.
+Ergo, metrics used must decrease as the pod count is increased, and vice-versa.
+See the individual metric source types for more information about how each type of metric must respond.
+If not set, the default metric will be set to 80% average CPU utilization. (see [below for nested schema](#nestedatt--spec--metrics))
-- `min_replicas` (Number) MinReplicas is the lower limit for the number of replicas to which theautoscaler can scale down.It defaults to 1 pod.
+- `min_replicas` (Number) MinReplicas is the lower limit for the number of replicas to which the autoscaler can scale down.
+It defaults to 1 pod.

 <a id="nestedatt--spec--scale_target_ref"></a>
 ### Nested Schema for `spec.scale_target_ref`